 Worship is Weird

 As I thought about this, I figured out why leading worship makes me so uncomfortable.
-It’s because worship is weird.
+It’s because worship is weird!
+Really.
+Moreover, worship should not even be possible for people like us.

-Divine/royal activity done by common men & women/laypeople
+4. Royal/professional activity done by common men & women/laypeople

+Point 1.
 Worship is weird because it is a…

-(1) Heavenly activity done on earth (unnatural)
+Heavenly activity done on earth (unnatural)

 Rev 4:8 The four living creatures worship continually.
 They…

-"Holy, holy, holy, Lord God Almighty, Who was and is and is to come!"
+“do not rest day or night, saying: “Holy, holy, holy, Lord God Almighty, Who was and is and is to come!”

 9Whenever the living creatures give glory and honor and thanks to Him who sits on the throne, who lives forever and ever, 10the twenty-four elders fall down before Him who sits on the throne and worship Him who lives forever and ever, and cast their crowns before the throne, saying:

-11 "You are worthy, O Lord, To receive glory and honor and power; for You created all things, And by Your will they exist and were created."
+11 “You are worthy, O Lord, to receive glory and honor and power;

 9After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, 10and crying out with a loud voice, saying, "Salvation belongs to our God who sits on the throne, and to the Lamb!"
 11All the angels stood around the throne and the elders and the four living creatures, and fell on their faces before the throne and worshiped God, 12saying:

-"Amen!
-Blessing and glory and wisdom, Thanksgiving and honor and power and might, Be to our God forever and ever.
-Amen."
+“Amen!
+Blessing and glory and wisdom, thanksgiving and honor and power and might, be to our God forever and ever.
+Amen.”

 Mostly invisible activity done in the visible realm

-Thirdly, it borders on the impossible because worship is a…
+Point 3.
+Worship borders on the impossible because worship is a…

-(3) Holy activity done by fallen mortals
+Holy activity done by fallen mortals

 Let’s face it.
 When we worship, we are out of our league.